A conference in honor of Thibault Damour

 Covid-19 regulations: for those who will attend in person, masks will be mandatory and we will ask them to provide a health pass upon their arrival.

-Organised by Nathalie Deruelle (APC, Université de Paris), Alessandro Nagar (INFN Torino), and Slava Rychkov (IHES) organize the "Damour Fest: Adventures in Gravitation" will be held from October 12 to 15, 2021 at IHES.
+Organized by Nathalie Deruelle (APC, Université de Paris), Alessandro Nagar (INFN Torino), and Slava Rychkov (IHES), the "Damour Fest: Adventures in Gravitation" will be held from October 12 to 15, 2021 at IHES.

 Professor Thibault Damour is a permanent professor at IHES since 1989.

 He is a theoretical physicist specializing in general relativity and string theory.
 He is known worldwide for his innovative work on black holes, gravitational waves, and quantum cosmology.
-Throughout his career, he has received numerous international awards, such as the prestigious Einstein Medal and the CNRS Gold Medal, and more recently the Galileo Galilei Medal, the ICTP Dirac medal, and the Balzan Prize.
+Throughout his career, he has received numerous international awards, such as the prestigious Einstein Medal and the CNRS Gold Medal, and more recently (in 2021) the Galileo Galilei Medal, the ICTP Dirac medal, and the Balzan Prize.

 - Leor Barack, University of Southampton